A geometric realization of the $m$-cluster categories of type $\tilde{D_n}$: Construction of the category of -diagonals

 \begin{defi} Let $a<b$ be two integers between $1$ and $(n-2)m$.
 The length of the boundary path from $a$ to $b$, denoted by $l(a,b)$ is the number of edges between $a$ and $b$ counted clockwise. \end{defi}

 \begin{defi} Let $P$ be the polygon considered in section \ref{sec:geo}.
 Let us number the vertices of $P$ clockwise.
 Let $\alpha$ be an $m$-diagonal from $i$ to $j$.
-The translation $\tau \alpha$ of $\alpha$ is defined as follows: \begin{enumerate} \item If $i \neq j$ and $\alpha$ is of type $1$, then $\tau \alpha$ is the unique new arc obtained by composing $\alpha$ with the boundary paths $B_{i~i+m}$ and $B_{j~j+m}$, linking $i+m$ and $j+m$, and of the same type. \item If $i \neq j$ and $\alpha$ is homotopic to a boundary path, then $\tau \alpha$ is the unique new arc obtained by by composing $\alpha$ with the boundary paths $B_{i~i+m}$ and $B_{j~j+m}$, linking $i+m$ and $j+m$, and of the same type. \item If $i=j$, then $\tau \alpha$ is the new arc tangent to the same vertex of the inner polygon, ending at $i+m$.
-If $m$ is odd, then change the side of the tangency. \item If $\alpha$ links both inner polygons, from $R_k$ to $S_{k'}$ for instance, the new arc $\tau \alpha$ links $R_{k-m}$ and $S_{k'+m}$ modulo $m-1$.
-The side of the tangency changes only if $m$ is odd. \end{enumerate} \end{defi}
+The translation $\tau^{-1} \alpha$ of $\alpha$ is defined as follows: \begin{enumerate} \item If $i \neq j$ and $\alpha$ is of type $1$ or $2$, then $\tau^{-1} \alpha$ is the unique new arc obtained by by composing $\alpha$ with the boundary paths $B_{i~i+m}$ and $B_{j~j+m}$, linking $i+m$ and $j+m$, and of the same type. \item If $i=j$, the arc is of type $3$ then $\tau^{-1} \alpha$ is the new arc tangent to the same vertex of the inner polygon, ending at $i+m$.
+If $m$ is odd, then change the side of the tangency.
+To be clear, one can obtain $\tau^{-1} \alpha$ by moving the endpoint in the clockwise direction $m$ times. \item If $\alpha$ links both inner polygons, it means that $\alpha$ is of type $4$, from $L_k$ to $R_{k'}$ for instance, the new arc $\tau^{-1} \alpha$ links $L_{k-m}$ and $R_{k'+m}$ modulo $m-1$ (where indices are considered).
+The side of the tangency changes only if $m$ is odd.
+To be clear, one can obtain $\tau^{-1} \alpha$ by moving the endpoint in the clockwise direction $m$ times. \end{enumerate} \end{defi}

-For the last point, the new arc is uniquely defined, because it does not depends on the eventual Dehn twist of $R$ or $S$, but only of the relative position before applying $\tau$.
+For the last point, the new arc is uniquely defined, because it does not depends on the eventual Dehn twist of $L$ or $R$, but only of the relative position before applying $\tau^{-1}$.